Single-chip keyboard encoders

 However, it would not be long before it was found to be preferable to move the entire scanning circuit into a single chip.
-Single-chip large-scale integration (LSI) encoders are known from as early as 1970 (used in Micro Switch and Clare-Pendar keyboards), and general-purpose models were on the market by 1972.
-These chips not only took care of the matrix scanning process (including debouncing) but by 1974 they also included a look-up table in ROM for translating matrix positions to output codes.
-These look-up tables had a separate (or with the National Semiconductor MM5740 a partially separate) output code for each mode of each key, meaning that there need be no relationship between the shifted and unshifted character values emitted.
+Single-chip large-scale integration (LSI) encoders are known from as early as 1969 (used in Micro Switch keyboards), and general-purpose models were on the market by 1971 (General Instrument’s AY-5-2376).
+These chips not only took care of the matrix scanning process (including debouncing) but also included a look-up table in ROM for translating matrix positions to output codes.
+These look-up tables had a separate (or with National Semiconductor’s MM5740, a partially separate) output code for each mode of each key, meaning that there need be no relationship between the shifted and unshifted character values emitted.
 For flexibility with prototypes and small production runs, some models did produce output for indexing an external ROM.
 These are only the earliest-discovered years; it is possible that each product type was available earlier than indicated.

 The progress of technology marched on: in 1977, Micro Switch and IMSAI both introduced their first “intelligent keyboard”, each built around a microcontroller with the entire scanning logic held in firmware.
 This final approach proved to be the optimum one and has remained the method of building standalone keyboards to this day.